Programmer-Sourav/cycledekho/README.md

 ### Features:
 1. E-commerce functionalities in react (yet to complete)
    - controlled inputs
-   - enahancements like recently viewed with session storage
+   - enahancements like recently viewed with session storage, filter by colors etc.
 3. Back-end APIs/models